mathjax/MathJax-docs/web/webpack.rst

 A Custom Extension
 ------------------

-Making a cusotm extension is very similar to making a custom combined component.
+Making a custom extension is very similar to making a custom combined component.
 The main difference is that the extension may rely on other components, so you need to tell the build system about that so that it doesn't include the code from those other components.
 You